steffmeister/convertico/README.md

 is in the "php5-cli" package.
 I think it has to be at least v5.3.
 Your HTML5 app needs to be inside of a folder and there needs to be an index.html file.
+Since the code contains some hardcoded system commands it is not compatible with Windows (at least).
+It should be working under all Linux like OS'es.

 Usage
 -----